Telecom industry under tremendous stress; tariffs need to go up: Sunil Mittal | Business

 Telecom industry under tremendous stress; tariffs need to go up: Sunil Mittal

-Telecom czar Sunil Mittal on Thursday said the industry is under tremendous stress and hoped the government will ensure that Indias digital dream remains intact through the provision of at least three operators.Mittal acknowledged that telecom tariffs need to go up and that Airtel would not hesitate in this regard, but was quick to add that it cannot be done unilaterally.To say telecom industry is in a bit of trouble is actually an understatement.
+He hoped the government will ensure that Indias digital dream remains intact through the provision of at least three operators.Mittal said telecom tariffs need to go up and that Airtel would not hesitate in this regard, but was quick to add that it cannot be done unilaterally.To say telecom industry is in a bit of trouble is actually an understatement.

 - Country: